 How can a GEP be taken?

-The GEP can be taken either as:
+The GEP can be taken as either one of the following:

 Is a GEP right for me?